davecparker/code12/Doc/API.md

 The `xSpeed` and `ySpeed` fields can be used to make an object move automatically at the specified speed and direction.
-The `xSpeed` and `ySpeed` values are added to the object's `x` and `y` fields at the beginning of each update cycle.
+The `xSpeed` and `ySpeed` values are added to the object's `x` and `y` fields before each new animation frame.
-Update cycles happen 60 times per second, so setting `xSpeed` to 1 will make the object move 60 units per second to the right.
+Animation frames happen 60 times per second, so setting `xSpeed` to 1 will make the object move 60 units per second to the right.
 The values for `xSpeed` and `ySpeed` can be positive or negative, and they both default to 0.